 free -h

-The output should display information about the available swap space.
+The output should display the available swap space.